SEBCAS01/juez-wsdc/README.en.md

 ## 📄 License

 This project is for academic/research use.
-Adjust this section as appropriate for your institutional context.